 Call for Research Proposals:

 In early October, NPF & VGA will ask researchers to submit an application to be considered for any available funding.
-These submissions are due by December 1st each year.
+These submissions are due the first Friday in December each year.

 Below please find the standard application form and a list of general research priorities.
 If you are a researcher and are submitting your report, please see the reporting template for assistance.